Sarson ka Sag – Recipe for Sarson ka Saag

 There is abundant availability of Sarson ka saag in the markets now as this is the season.
 So get your hands on some Sarson Saag and prepare it for your weekend lunch and enjoy homemade Sarson ka saag and makke ki roti along with your family.

-Apart from this, you would be needing some basic ingredients easily available in your kitchen.
+Apart from this, you would need some basic ingredients easily available in your kitchen.

 Greens: Here, I have used a mix of spinach, fenugreek leaves, and of course, mustard leaves.
 While mustard leaves are a must, you can always skip one or two other greens in this recipe if you can’t find them.
 Or you can skip other greens completely and make this saag with sarson leaves only, in case you like the bitter taste.

-Makki ka aata: Makki Ka Atta, also known as Corn Meal, thickens the Saag and gives a nice texture.
+Makki ka atta: Makki Ka Atta, also known as Corn Meal, thickens the Saag and gives a nice texture.
 Simply combine it with a little water and mix it with the cooked greens.

-To temper: – We would need ghee to temper sarson ka saag, and we would also be needing whole garlic, hing, whole green chilli red chilli.
+To temper: – We would need ghee to temper sarson ka saag, and we would also need whole garlic, hing, whole green chili red chili.

 sarson ka sag